-Having setup The Lazy Society blog around 12 months ago which generates organic daily traffic, I believe that I’m now suitably qualified to guide newbies into kick-starting up their blogs the easy way.
-There’s been a lot of fine tuning along the way having tried different hosting providers and overcoming security and performance issues.
-Here are my 6 recommendations from lessons learnt below.
+Having set up The Lazy Society blog around 12 months ago, which generates organic daily traffic, I believe that I’m now suitably qualified to guide newbies into kick-starting up their blogs the easy way.
+There’s been a lot of fine-tuning along the way, having tried different hosting providers and overcoming security and performance issues.
+Here are my 6 recommendations from lessons learned below.

 1. Do keyword research into your niche